DerKevinRiehl/eth_datathon_2025_alpiq/README.md

 We chose to do so, as not all companies where available for long time horizons.

 ### Models
+#### Seasonal Analysis
-First, we developed baseline models that serve as a benchmark, where *Hourly Mean 7* performed best.
+First, we developed baseline models that learn seasonal patterns that serve as a benchmark, where *Hourly Mean 7* performed best.
 - Mean (the average across the whole available data)
 - Hourly Mean (the average of every hour within a day)
 - Hourly Mean 7 (the average of every hour within a week)

+#### Machine Learning Based
-Next, we tried two approaches based on Machine Learning.
+Next, we tried two approaches based on Machine Learning, where we learn from the time series directly with machine learning models.
+- Gradient Boosting
+- Random Forest (implemented, but not used due to runtime limitations)

+#### Hybrid Seasonal+Learning
-- Hybrid approaches, where we try to explain residuals of *Hourly Mean 7* with machine learning models.
+Finally, we also tried hybrid approaches, where we try to explain residuals of *Hourly Mean 7* with machine learning models.
 - Combination *Hourly Mean 7* and learn residuals with *Gradient Boosting*
-- Complete approaches, where we learn from the time series directly with machine learning models.
-  - Gradient Boosting
-  - Random Forest

-While the hybrid approaches resulted in a performance gain, the complete approaches outperformed often.
-For the final submission we chose the best performing model for each customer.

 ### Prioritization
 Not all predictions will count equally important into the final evaluation score.